WorldWindLabs/SpaceBirds/README.md

 ###Clicking on an object

-* A wide range of information about the clicked object is displayed in the right-hand column of the app, including its name, type, position, velocity ...etc.
+* A wide range of information about the clicked object is displayed in the right-hand column of the app, including its name, type, position, velocity, etc.
 * A "Horizon" circle is drawn on the globe which accurately represents the view (coverage area) of the particular satellite.
 * An accurate orbit of the satellite is plotted.
 The red section of the orbit represents a path that has already been traversed, and the green section represents the path to be taken in the future.
 * A "Follow" function is turned on, which allows you to track the object as it moves.